 - In the Add Publisher tab, click the Link button for Amazon.

 - Give your account a nickname.
 This is the field you will use to identify your account within the grids.

-- Select your account type from the drop-down.
+- Select your Seller Central for the appropriate region from the drop-down.